ergochat/ergo/DEVELOPING.md

 Long-running feature branches that aren't ready for merge into `master` may be maintained under a `devel+` prefix, e.g. `devel+metadata` for a feature branch implementing the IRCv3 METADATA extension.

+## Workflow

+We have two test suites:

+1. `make test`, which runs some relatively shallow unit tests, checks `go vet`, and does some other internal consistency checks
+1. `make irctest`, which runs the [irctest](https://github.com/ProgVal/irctest) integration test suite

+Barring special circumstances, both must pass for a PR to be accepted. irctest will test the `ergo` binary visible on `$PATH`; make sure your development version is the one being tested.
+(If you have `~/go/bin` on your `$PATH`, a successful `make install` will accomplish this.)

+The project style is [gofmt](https://go.dev/blog/gofmt); it is enforced by `make test`.
+You can fix any style issues automatically by running `make gofmt`.

 ## Updating dependencies

 Ergo vendors all dependencies using `go mod vendor`.
 To update a dependency, or add a new one: